YummyPancake/Transformer-notes/decoder.md

 2. position encoding
 3. decoder-only transformers (also called auto-regressive transformers) it uses a masked self-attention which only pays attention to the current word and the preceding words.
+   * To learn the way to calculate words similarities other than dot similarities, check the video cosine similarity
+   * also check the video attention for neural networks